asleepace/asleepace.com/src/content/blog/typescript-range-without-a-loop.md

 The other day I was browsing **LinkedIn** and came across the following [post](https://www.linkedin.com/feed/update/urn:li:activity:7163364024087220224?utm_source=share&utm_medium=member_desktop)

-> 👌 A common coding question in Javascript interview: Write a function that implements range WITHOUT using loop?
+> 👌 A common coding question in Javascript interviews: Write a function that implements range WITHOUT using loops?

 Unable to resist the urge to write some needlessly complex and over-engineered code, I began weighing my options.
 Initially, my mind went to recursion.
 Then to recursion, then to recursion...